Rhode Island Domestic Violence Defense Lawyer

 What does it mean to be a “family or household member”?
 This can include anyone from spouses, ex-spouses, and adults related by blood or marriage to adults who have lived together for the past three years.
 This law can also apply to any people who have a child, whether or not they ever lived together, and to people who currently are in a dating relationship or were so within the past year.

-But you face more than serious criminal penalties.
+But you face more than severe criminal penalties.
 The effect of a domestic violence arrest can be a massive blow to your reputation, and a conviction would only preserve that social stigma.
-At the Law Offices of Robert H. Humphrey, you can find a legal advocate who understands that a simple misunderstanding, or even a maliciously false accusation can land good people in a difficult situation.
+At the Law Offices of Robert H. Humphrey, you can find a legal advocate who understands that a simple misunderstanding or even a maliciously false accusation can land good people in a difficult situation.

-Under Rhode Island law, when a police officer responds to a domestic violence call and the officer believes that probable cause exists that a crime has occurred, he/she is required under Rhode Island law to make an arrest.
+Under Rhode Island law, when a police officer responds to a domestic violence call and believes that probable cause exists that a crime has occurred, they are required to make an arrest.
 If you are charged with a crime of domestic violence, you need a domestic violence attorney who has the reputation, experience and skill to successfully handle your domestic violence case.

 At this Rhode Island criminal defense firm, you can find the trial-tested defense you need and deserve.
 Don’t hesitate to see how our hard-hitting legal advocate can craft a legal strategy to guard your reputation, liberty, and future.
 Contact a Rhode Island domestic violence lawyer at the firm today!